CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Drink a buff beer in your own lobby, then join another lobby to keep that buff.

 * Currently buff beer is bugged to apply twice.
-This means pots o’ gold gives 4x gold rather than 2x, for example.
+This means pots o’ gold gives 4x gold rather than 2x, dark morkite gives 1.44x morkite instead of 1.2x, red rock blaster gives 1.69x instead of 1.3x, and so on.

 * Pots o' gold and dark morkite only buffs gold mined by the pickaxe, not by bosco, guns, or explosions.